jenineharris/social-policy-stats-2025/README.md

 <ul>
 <li> Click on the green Code button toward the top of this GitHub page
 <li> Choose Download ZIP
-<li> Unzip the downloaded zip file and save all the files in a single folder on your computer somewhere you can find it
+<li> Unzip the downloaded zip file and save all the files in a single folder on your computer **somewhere you can find it**
 </ul>

+R cannot read data files from Downloads folders, so please put the folder of course materials somewhere outside of the Downloads folder.

 ### R Resources